 √√ Which one is more accurate: Automatic Watches or Quartz Watches?

 Ans: Quartz watches are more accurate than automatic watches.
 Because Quartz watches are more reliable and less expensive than automatic watches, it is more accurate to keep time.
-If you are looking for an affordable and accurate watch, then quartz watches are much better than an automatic watch.
+If you are looking for an affordable and accurate watch, then quartz watches are much better than automatic watches.

 √√ Do automatic watches need manual wounds?